linrunner/tlp-doc/introduction.rst

 How it works
 ============
-What TLP basically does is tweaking `kernel tunables` that affect power consumption.
+What TLP basically does is tweak `kernel tunables` that have an impact on power consumption.

 So what are `kernel tunables`?
 ------------------------------
-First of all `kernel tunables` are of a volatile nature.
-Their state is held in RAM during runtime and the kernel provides no persistence for them.
-Upon boot the kernel creates a default state and changes have to be re-applied on every boot by a `user space tool`.
-TLP is such a `user space tool`.
+First, `kernel tunables` are volatile in nature.
+Their state is held in RAM during runtime, and the kernel provides no persistence for them.
+At boot time, the kernel creates a default state, and changes must be reapplied by a userspace tool at each boot.
+TLP is one such `userspace tool`.

 Most `kernel tunables` TLP works on are exported to user space as `sysfs nodes <https://en.wikipedia.org/wiki/Sysfs>`_